Tony is a writer and photographer who lives in Pretoria, South Africa.

 The Children's Uprising

-And they were right, and that is why this day is still celebrated in South Africa as "Youth Day", an official holiday.
+The youth were were right, and that is why this day is still celebrated in South Africa as "Youth Day," an official holiday.
 This day marks an important milestone on the long, winding and often dangerous road from oppression to liberty, from authoritarianism to democracy in South Africa.

 The "children's uprising" marked the end of patience on the part of the children, who rejected their parents' accommodation to the apartheid state and decided to take their fate into their own hands.